 Our local partners, people and communities play a big role in what makes Teys Australia special, and we are always looking for ways to give back and support the people who are supporting us.
-We believe in giving back to the communities in which we operate.
 The agricultural industry is the number one employer in Tamworth, Naracoorte and Biloela, and is the second largest employer in Rockhampton and Wagga Wagga.
-We strive to support these communities by sourcing local employees and creating awareness for future employees through local school traineeships.
+We strive to support these communities by sourcing local employees and promoting local school traineeships.

 Everything we do in our local communities is driven by the family values passed on by the four founding Teys brothers.
-We stand behind the work our people do for their communities, including:
+We are constantly looking to strengthen our relationships with local communities by:

-- ✓ Employing people from the local communities where we operate - ✓ Building partnerships with local businesses

-- ✓ Supporting local organisations and causes with financial and in-kind support - Creating and supporting opportunities for our employees to give back - Supporting our producers, customers and industry, as well as future agribusiness and food leaders, to help them achieve their goals - ✓ Making sure we are always accountable to our local communities.
+- ✓ employing people from the local communities where we operate - ✓ building partnerships with local businesses - ✓ supporting local organisations and causes with financial and in-kind support - ✓ creating and supporting opportunities for our employees to give back - ✓ supporting our producers, customers and industry, as well as future agribusiness and food leaders, to help them achieve their goals, and - ✓ making sure we are always accountable to our local communities.

 Our community involvement does not stop with employment opportunities.
 The communities we are part of are important to us in so many ways, so we take every opportunity to support organisations that make a positive impact.
-Some organisations we have worked with include R U OK?, Rural Aid, RSPCA, Ronald McDonald Foundation, Cancer Council, Meals on Wheels, Drought Angels, Salvation Army and Share the Dignity.
+Some organisations we have supported include R U OK?, Rural Aid, RSPCA, Ronald McDonald Foundation, Cancer Council, Meals on Wheels, Drought Angels, Salvation Army and Share the Dignity.
 We are proud to play a small part in helping these amazing groups continue to make a real difference.